-So when I got a chance to take a rugged three-day hike to some mysterious ruins of a long-vanished civilization, I recruited a girlfriend, Theresa Mason, and we set out to investigate the ancient and compelling myth of testosteronesort of a girls’ adventure out.
-Theresa agreed readily, having also recently decided to go in search of the Wild Woman lurking beneath the lipstick.
+So when I got a chance to take a rugged three-day hike to some mysterious ruins of a long-vanished civilization, I recruited a girlfriend, Theresa Mason, and we set out to investigate the ancient and compelling myth of testosterone—sort of a girls’ adventure out.
+Theresa agreed readily, having also recently decided to go in search of the Wild Woman lurking beneath her lipstick.

 The public is not allowed to enter Betatakin, which had to be closed as part of an effort to preserve the crumbling ruins.
 We listened as the rippling sandstone caught our voices and threw them back at us.
 I wondered what it must have sounded like when 100 people lived and loved and played in this sandstone space, the shouts of children echoing off the soaring sedimentary architecture.

 After a short while, our group began to fracture.
-People began to make their way back up the strenuous trail out of the canyona trip equivalent to climbing the stairs of a 70-story building.
+People began to make their way back up the strenuous trail out of the canyon—a trip equivalent to climbing the stairs of a 70-story building.
 Theresa and I lingered to the very last, finding it difficult to walk away from the beauty.
 We felt faintly smug, having weathered the shakedown cruise without breaking a sweat.
-Besides, just men sweat.
-Women glow.

 We stared at the spectacle before tightening our packs and making our way towards the empty houses of Keet Seel.
 The trail branches off the Betatakin trail after three-quarters of a mile, heading into the extensive Tsegi Canyon system.
 Theresa and I skittered down the sand dune at the base of the mesa as though skiing down a slippery slope.
 We turned and stared back up the slope, dreading the return trip.
 I had a sinking feeling about the hike ahead.